 Our school is presently implementing Indiana's Academic Standards.
-Students in Grades 7, 8, and 10 used to take the ISTEP+ as required by the state; this transitioned to I.L.E.A.R.N. in 2019.
+Students in Grades 7 and 8 take the ILEARN Assessment.
 Our goal is to demonstrate the adequate improvement that would place us in "Exemplary" status "A" grade each year.
-Our school's Letter Grade the past four years has been a "B."
+Our school's Letter Grade in the past has been a "B."

-Student achievement is not always reflected in ISTEP+ and I.L.E.A.R.N. scores; there are other methods such as the SAT, PSAT, AP scores, graduation and attendance rates to provide examples of student achievement.
+Student achievement is not always reflected in NWEA and ILEARN scores; there are other methods such as the SAT, PSAT, AP scores, graduation and attendance rates to provide examples of student achievement.